mdscardigno/NumberGuesser/README.md

 loops

 Algorithm

 1- When game starts, Console.WriteLine() a greeting to the player, describing the challenge:

+  Console.WriteLine("Greetings!.
+In this game, you, the player will try to guess a number from 1-1024.
+If number is correct, you win.
+If number is not correct, you loose.")
+Define a variables
+number

+2- Game asks the player to guess the number.
   Console.WriteLine("I am thinking of a number between 1-1024.
 Enter your best guess for a number: .");

   If number is less than correctNumber then, print too low.
+    Console.WriteLine("Nice try but your number is too low."); Ask the question again or step 2.

   If number is greater than correctNumber then, print too high.
+    Console.WriteLine("Nice try but your number is too high."); Ask the question again or step 2.

   If number is equal to the correctNumber then, print you win!
+  Console.WriteLine("That's the number.
+Congratulations.
+You win!.");

 End the game.

 Code